 Experiential learning resources for the innovative educator

-The first step once the trip has been approved is to start fundraising efforts.
+The first step once the school trip has been approved is to start fundraising efforts.
 These fundraisers can and should also be student-led.
 A school policy was that students needed to raise a certain amount of money before making any trip arrangements.
-Check out this blog post I wrote a couple months ago on student-led fundraisers.
-Once an agreed upon amount of money has been raised students start preparing for the trip (with your guidance).
+Check out this blog post on student-led fundraisers.
+Once an agreed upon amount of money has been raised, students start preparing for the trip (with your guidance).
 They will refine their itinerary; book tours, lodging, car rental if needed, etc; complete pre-trip projects; create project proposals for on-site trip projects; and connect with trip experts.
-Even if educational travel isn't reality at your school, consider assigning students to plan a theoretical school trip.
-The skills and knowledge that D gained in the planning process alone was staggering.
+Even if educational travel isn't a reality at your school, consider assigning students to plan a theoretical school trip.
+The skills and knowledge that the student gained in the planning process alone were staggering.
 She learned how to budget.
-She gained content knowledge, in this case related to ecology.
+She gained content knowledge, in this case related to high school ecology.
 She learned some topography techniques and had some lessons in geography.
-D gained experience in public speaking and speech writing.
+She gained experience in public speaking and speech writing.
 She even practiced important life skills and competencies such as organizing, planning, follow-through, and determination.
 She learned how to fail, go back to the drawing board, and try again.
 Planning a trip is an impressive learning experience.
 Feel free to download the Trip Plan Guideline mentioned above.
-You might also consider purchasing my PBL project - Plan a Trip Around the World - which provides all of the templates helpful in trip planning.
+If you find the checklist helpful, but would like prepared templates for organizing plans and numbers, check out my digital educational travel planning templates.
+These templates are useful for teacher planners and student planners, as well as for real educational travel experiences and hypothetical ones.
 Student-led trip planning is just one of many ways to implement student-directed learning in your classroom.
-In the near future I will be writing a series of posts on this topic.
-Also stay-tuned for tips on what it takes to start a school travel program at your school.
-Follow Experiential Learning Depot on TpT, Pinterest, Instagram, and Facebook for more on experiential education.
+I encourage you to browse my educational travel blog series, perfect for school teachers, homeschool parents, and youth group coordinators.
+I recommend starting with my post on the Benefits of Educational Travel and then get inspired by checking out How to Enhance Educational Travel with Project Based Learning.
+Follow Experiential Learning Depot on Pinterest & Instagram, Facebook and Youtube for more on experiential education.
+You can also check out my Facebook Group, Experiential Learning Community for k-12 Teachers for support and more final product ideas!
 Observe.
 Question.
 Explore.
 Share.

 0 Comments